 You can review the extracted information and make the appropriate changes in the next steps.
 There is a character limit of 2,500 for the Work Experience section of the CV/resume.
 If the number of characters exceeds 2,500 the CV/resume will not load.
 The following file formats can be uploaded: .doc, .wpd, .xls, .txt, .rtf, .htm/.html, .pdf, .zip.

-You can apply for any open position(s) you see in any of the 140+ countries in which we have offices.
+A: You can apply for any open position(s) you see in any of the 150 countries in which we have offices.
 Your eligibility will depend on the hiring country's qualification requirements, employment laws, work permit and/or visa requirements.

 By going to the Candidate Profile section at the right of the screen you can fill in a General Application, which won’t be attached to any specific role.
 This means that you’ll be an active candidate within our database so that a recruiter can find you whenever they perform a search according to your preferences and qualifications.

-EY is a global organization made up of member firms in more than 150 countries.
+A: EY is a global organization made up of member firms in 150 countries.
 Each member firm is owned by its partners and they have operational control of their business.

 However, in order to maintain the same high standards of service quality and delivery in each of our locations, we have a global governance structure.
-This consists of four geographic Areas, each with an Area Executive that works in close association with our Global Executive, headed up by our CEO, Jim Turley.
+This consists of four geographic Areas, each with an Area Executive that works in close association with our Global Executive, headed up by our CEO, Mark Weinberger.

 To support our efforts as a global organization, we also have a global entity, EY Global, which works strategically with each of our Areas to support consistency and excellence in all of our activities around the world.

-EY has 190,000 people working across the world in more than 150 countries.
+A: EY has 190,000 people working across the world in 150 countries.
 Take a look at our location map.

 Assurance gives stakeholders peace of mind about the validity of financial statements or other vital business information.